thiagopirex/dremio-docker/README.md

-# dremio-infra
+# Dremio infra

-Dremio's example run with docker
+This repository contains config files to deploy Dremio with Docker